 When the debate on Canadian confederation got underway in 1864, Mercier was a leading local figure, but also a man without a permanent situation.
-In order to assure his future and earn Léopoldine’s hand, he went to Montreal in the spring to continue his law studies, which he thought he could finance by collaborating on an irregular basis with Le Courrier.
+In order to assure his future and earn Léopoldine’s hand, he went to Montreal in the spring to continue his law studies, which he thought he could finance by making irregular contributions to Le Courrier.
 Its owners enjoined him to support the proposed confederation, which he regarded as a mechanism for crushing French Canadians, and he left the paper on 4 May.
 Then began a difficult period.
-Mercier worked like a demon, longed for his fiancée, and lived by his wits, especially by borrowing small sums on all sides.
+Mercier worked like a demon, longed for his fiancée, and lived by his wits, especially by borrowing small sums right and left.
 He took François-Maximilien Bibaud*’s law course at the Collège Sainte-Marie and occasionally agreed to deliver a speech against confederation.
 On 3 April 1865 he was finally called to the bar.

 Undoubtedly the party yoke weighed upon Mercier.
 He was more successful in his profession, for he was considered the best criminal lawyer in the region.
 This reputation, and probably the money that came with it, swayed Lépoldine’s guardian.
 Mercier was married on 29 May 1866 in the cathedral of Saint-Hyacinthe.
 The couple’s first child, Élisa, was born in 1867, but their family bliss was short-lived.
 Léopoldine, who had always been frail, died on 16 Sept.
 1869.
 Mercier sought refuge in his work and kept himself busy in public life.
 He was one of those people who gave lectures and concerts in aid of wounded French soldiers and sang La Marseillaise in the streets when the German victory over France was announced.
 He found a certain consolation in de Cazes’s home.
 There he met Virginie Saint-Denis, who was his friend’s sister-in-law and 13 years younger than he.
 A romance began and Mercier was married again on 9 May 1871.
 He had gradually recovered his emotional stability, his joie de vivre, and his zest for a great political adventure.

 Disappointed and fully aware that there was little room in politics for independent spirits, Mercier fell back on his law practice and concentrated his affections on his family.
-Children came: Iberville, born in 1872, did not survive but Héva was born on 7 June 1873 and Honoré on 20 March 1875.
+Children came: Iberville, born in 1872, did not survive but Héva was born on 7 June 1873, Honoré* on 20 March 1875, Paul-Émile on 16 March 1877, and Raoul-Joseph-Arnaud on 15 Dec.
+1878, though he died in infancy.
 Mercier also took an interest in the development of Saint-Hyacinthe.
 In 1872 he invested in a factory making ribbon and braid, and in 1874 he helped found the Compagnie d’Aqueduc de Saint-Hyacinthe.
 But he could not forget politics and bided his time.
 Dorion’s departure to the bench in 1874, and the Liberal party’s development of more conciliatory positions towards the church led him back to politics within its ranks.
 Like a novice he had to prove himself and show some flexibility.
 In April 1876 he took the first step with a lecture before the Club National, which had been founded by Maurice Laframboise in 1875 to counterbalance the Club Cartier, where Joseph-Adolphe Chapleau shone.
 Then he put his oratorical talent at the service of the party.
 He supported Toussaint-Antoine-Rodolphe Laflamme, the lawyer for Joseph Guibord*’s widow, in the by-election in Jacques-Cartier on 28 Nov.
 1876, and backed Wilfrid Laurier* in Drummond and Arthabaska and then in Quebec East in 1877.
-He aided the party cause in the provincial general election of 1 May 1878, which followed the dismissal from office of Charles-Eugène Boucher* de Boucherville’s Conservative government by Lieutenant Governor Luc Letellier* de Saint-Just.
+He aided the party cause in the provincial general election of 1 May 1878, which followed the dismissal from office of Charles Boucher* de Boucherville’s Conservative government by Lieutenant Governor Luc Letellier* de Saint-Just.
 Conservatives and Liberals were neck and neck on election night.
-A parliamentary majority for the government that Liberal leader Henri-Gustave Joly* was preparing to form would depend on a few votes, indeed on that of Henri-René-Arthur Turcotte*, the independent member for Trois-Rivières.
+A parliamentary majority for the government that Liberal leader Henri-Gustave Joly* was preparing to form would depend on a few votes, indeed on that of Arthur Turcotte*, the independent member for Trois-Rivières.
 Mercier thought himself entitled to the party’s gratitude and, doubtless with Laurier and Laflamme pulling strings for him, he ran in Saint-Hyacinthe in the federal general election on 17 Sept.
 1878.
 He was narrowly beaten and earned the customary charivari and the black mourning crape hung above his door.
 His adversaries at Le Courrier thought they had finished him off.
-They forgot destiny!
+They forgot destiny.

 On 3 Nov.
 1878 Pierre Bachand*, member for Saint-Hyacinthe and provincial treasurer, died suddenly.
 He had been the linchpin in the Joly cabinet.
 The premier looked for a strong man, a popular speaker able to hold his own in the house and on the hustings against Chapleau, the rising star of the Conservative party and one of the great orators of his generation.
 Chapleau, who was often bombastic, favoured the rhythm of long, periodic sentences in his speeches.
 Mercier, closer to the people and more sensitive to national frustrations, used clear logic, connecting his arguments by short sentences full of facts and figures.
 Chapleau sought to please, Mercier to convince.
 It was evident that Joly had to choose Mercier and on 1 May 1879 he was appointed solicitor general.
 The following month, with the support of all the party’s leading performers, he was elected in Saint-Hyacinthe.